-WASH Education Program
+WASH Infrastructure & Education

 We then design a needs-based, locally customized WASH education curriculum that is taught by local teachers and healthcare workers in schools, clinics, and community centers on a weekly basis to ensure individuals and families understand and follow proper WASH practices.
 Over time, behaviors are changed, improved, and ingrained for lifelong practice.